Medically Reviewed

 Taking meth with other substances can be incredibly dangerous.
 Fentanyl, which can be lethal in even small amounts, is often mixed with meth since it looks just like meth in its powdered form.10 Fentanyl-involved overdoses can cause slowed or stopped breathing and death.
 If you suspect someone is overdosing, call 911 immediately, and administer naloxone, if available.
 Naloxone can reverse an opioid overdose but won’t harm a person who didn’t ingest opioids.10

-Long-Term Effects and Risk of Meth
+Long-Term Effects and Risks of Meth Use

 Over time, more chronic use of meth can result in significant physical and psychological problems, which may include:1,8,11